henriquesqs/University/Computer Graphics/OpenGL 2D/First project/README.md

 # First project
 This project illustrates a scene with a bird, a man and other objects composed by the basic primitives (triangles, squares, circles etc).
-With this project you can:
+This project:

-- Translate the man and the bird;
+- Allows you to translate the man and the bird;
-- Rotate and switch the scene from day to night;
+- Allows you to rotate and switch the scene from day to night;
+- Automatically translates the clouds left to right (and vice versa).

 ## Getting started
 First, install **[python3](https://www.python.org/)** and **[pip](https://pip.pypa.io/en/stable/installing/)**.